4 dead, including child, after shooting at California building; suspect hospitalized

-ORANGE, Calif. -- Police say a shooting at a Southern California office building has killed four people, including a child, and the suspected shooter was wounded by police.
+ORANGE, Calif. -- A shooting at a Southern California office building on Wednesday killed four people, including a child, and injured a fifth person before police shot the suspect, police said.

-It happened at around 5:30 p.m.
-Wednesday at a two-story office building in Orange, south of Los Angeles.

-Police Lt.
-Jennifer Amat says shots were being fired when officers arrived and officers shot the suspect, who was taken to the hospital in unknown condition.

-A shooting at a Southern California office building on Wednesday left several people dead and injured and also led to officers firing shots, authorities said.

-A report of shots being fired sent officers to a small, two-story building on West Lincoln Avenue in Orange at about 5:30 p.m., a police Facebook posting said.
+Shots were being fired as officers arrived at a two-story office building on Lincoln Avenue in Orange, southeast of Los Angeles, at about 5:30 p.m., Lt.
+Jennifer Amat said.

-"Officers arrived as shots were being fired and located multiple victims at the scene including fatalities.
-An officer involved shooting occurred," said the post, which was filed shortly after 7 p.m.
-"The situation has been stabilized and there is no threat to the public."

-The Fire Department handled six patients, with two taken to a hospital, dispatch supervisor Sam Ahumada told the Orange County Register.
+"An officer-involved shooting occurred" and the suspect was taken to a hospital, Amat said, but she didn't immediately know his condition.

+The shooting was on the second floor of the building, Amat said.
+Media reports said bodies could be seen on the building's second-floor walkway and in a courtyard.

 4 dead, including child, after shooting at California building; suspect hospitalized